fleetdm/fleet/docs/Contributing/set-up-custom-end-user-email.md

 ### Windows via custom installers

-For Windows, we built a hidden flag into `fleetctl` that allows you to define a custom user email.
+For Windows, we implemented a hidden flag in `fleetctl` that allows you to define a custom user email when a package is built.

 If provided, `fleetd` will report the user email to the fleet server when it starts.